Key Takeaways

 The breadth of Pabau’s feature set means the onboarding process has a steeper learning curve than a more narrowly scoped tool.
 Reviewers on Capterra note that new users sometimes require time to configure the system to their specific workflows.
 Pabau offers onboarding support and a help centre to address this, but practices with limited administrative capacity should factor setup time into their evaluation.

-Some users have also noted occasional software performance issues, and a subset of reviewers have requested more advanced reporting customisation.
+Some users have also noted occasional software performance issues, and a subset of reviewers have requested more advanced reporting customization.
 For most aesthetic clinics, the available reporting functionality covers core KPIs – revenue, retention, staff performance, treatment mix – but practices with highly specific analytics requirements may find some constraints.

-Pabau vs Portrait Care: Pricing Comparison
+Pricing Comparison

 Pricing transparency varies significantly between these two platforms – and that difference is itself informative.